Bop It: Bop It

-In 1996, the instructions to a handheld voice game called Bop It were copyrighted.
+In 1996, a handheld voice game called Bop It was designed and developed by a team including American inventors Dan Kiltsner and Bob Welch, who also provided the voice for the device.
 This game was the first of what was later to become a series of Bop It games relying on the same set of basic patents.
 The original game, called simply Bop It, features three inputs — "Bop it!" (a depressible button), "Twist it!" (a twistable knob) and "Pull it!" (a pullable handle) — and three game modes: Solo Bop, Vox Bop and Beat Bop.
 Gameplay is predicated upon a player's efforts to match the commands issued by the unit in a timely manner by performing the task that is commanded, so if the unit is to call out "Bop it!", the player must quickly depress the "Bop It!" button.
 If it is to call out "Twist it!", the player must quickly turn the "Twist it!" knob.
 If it is to call out "Pull it!", the player must quickly pull the "Pull It!" handle.
 Players' scores are announced at the end of gameplay with a cypher in which different tones represent different point values and the maximum possible score is 100.
 In 2000, a second edition model was made which can score up to 200.
 In the 2000 release at the end sequence, each "Pull It!" whistle denotes 100 points, each ratchet denotes 10, and each drum denotes 1 point.
 If the player reaches 200 points, the game will just play the victory song.
 This style of score-reporting would later recur in later Bop It models, and the Zing It spin off (see below).
 The same cypher values were used for all subsequent Bop It cyphers.
 This device requires three AA batteries.
+The toy won the BATR Electronic Game of the Year award in 2003 and 2005.